jkrilov/strava-discord-bot/README.md

 - Discord posting is enabled when `DISCORD_WEBHOOK_URL` is set:
   - Converts meters→miles and seconds→minutes.
   - Skips distance display when < 0.05 miles (e.g., weight training).
-  - Posts new messages and edits prior messages if the activity name or summary changes.
+  - Posts new messages and edits prior messages if the activity name or summary changes (can be disabled with `DISCORD_EDIT_UPDATES=false`).
 - Persist a cursor (last seen timestamp) to further reduce duplicates.
 - Add tests and structured logging.